Catholic Indulgences: What They Actually Are (and Aren't)

 The most common criticism of indulgences, even today, is not that they are corrupt but that they are spiritually strange.
 Why would a forgiven person still need purification?
 Why would there be debts of satisfaction after the debt of guilt has been cancelled?

 The answer, in the end, is not procedural but anthropological.
 It is a feature of the Catholic account of the human person that salvation is not a legal fiction but an actual healing.
 The God who forgives sin is the same God who, in his mercy, refuses to leave the sinner the way she was.
-The purification is not punitive; it is therapeutic.
+The purification is primarily therapeutic in its ultimate purpose, even where it retains a satisfactory dimension.
 It is what the Eastern tradition calls theosis and the Latin tradition has often called sanctification.
 A soul cannot see God and be happy without first becoming able to bear what it sees.

 Within that framework, the doctrine of indulgences takes on a humble but real shape.
 The Church is not issuing spiritual currency.
 She is acknowledging that Christ’s redemption of the Body of Christ is not a private transaction between individuals and God but something offered through a communion.
 When a widow prays the Rosary for her husband of fifty years and asks the Church to apply the satisfactions of Christ and the saints to his ongoing purification, she is doing something that the Church has held for nearly a thousand years is not only permissible but beautiful.
 That act is not purchased.
 It is not transferable for profit.
 It is not a magic trick.
 It is a gift offered in one hand and received in the other, with Christ’s cross at the center of the exchange.